PotHix/pothix.github.com/content/post/stats-sep-2017.md

 [![Activity data for this month by Mi-Fit app](/images/stats/2017/sep/activity.jpg "Activity data for this month by Mi-Fit app")](/images/stats/2017/sep/activity.jpg "")

-According to this data, I can conclude that I had a daily average of **6.6k** steps (207/31).
-It was almost 50k less steps than last month.
-I was not feeling good some days so I had to skip the gym, maybe this is the cause of that.
+According to this data, I can conclude that I had a daily average of **8.6k** steps (258/30).
+It was almost 50k more steps than last month, which is really good.

 And these are my steps each day: